- My LS

 It is payable when a purchaser acquires a ‘chargeable interest’ in land in England or Northern Ireland.
 The amount payable is based on the ‘chargeable consideration’.
 Often this is the price the purchaser pays for the property or land, including any fixtures and fittings.

-Where an individual buys their only residential property to occupy themselves, the thresholds and rates applicable are relatively straightforward, as follows.
+Where a UK resident buys their only residential property to occupy themselves, the thresholds and rates applicable are relatively straightforward, as follows.

 If the price is above the threshold, the purchaser must pay SDLT on the portion over £500,000.
 The rate increases in bands, starting at 5% for the next £425,000, and going up to 12% for any portion above £1.5 million.